RobTillaart/M5ROTATE8/README.md

 # M5ROTATE8

-Arduino library for M5 8ROTATE 8x rotary encoders
+Arduino library for M5 8ROTATE 8x rotary encoders.

 ## Description

 **Experimental**

-M5ROTATE8 is an Arduino class to read the rotary encoders of the M5 8ENCODER module.
+M5ROTATE8 is an Arduino class to read the 8 rotary encoders of the M5 8ENCODER module.
 It also provides means to write RGB values to the 8 LED's in the same module.

-The rotary encoders can be read as an absolute counter or as an relative counter.
-The latter since the last read.
+The rotary encoders can be read as an absolute counter (since start) or as an relative counter (since last time read).
+The value can be both positive and negative.
+The absolute counter can be given an initial value.
-These counters can be reset per channel.
+The counters can be reset per channel.
 The library can also read the key pressed status of every rotary encoder.

 Finally the library can set the RGB value of the 8 LEDS.